-In general, camellias grow and bloom better in partial shade, with shelter from hot afternoon sun.
+In general, camellias grow and bloom better in light, partial shade, with shelter from hot afternoon sun.
 This is especially true for young plants, which thrive under the shade of tall trees or when grown on the north side of a house.
 As they grow larger and their thick canopy of leaves shades and cools their roots, they gradually will accept more sun.
 Shade provided in winter reduces cold damage in the Upper South.

 Feed with an acid-forming azalea or camellia fertilizer in spring, after the flowers have dropped; fertilize again in the midsummer if growth seems sluggish or foliage looks sparse and begins to lose its deep green color.
 Apply at the rate recommended on the label.
 Don't overdo it, as plants grown in fertile soil need little fertilizer―and never feed plants that are sick or distressed.

 Scorched or yellowed areas in the center of leaves usually indicate a sunburn.
 Burnt leaf edges, excessive leaf drop, or corky leaf spots generally point to overfertilizing.
 Chlorosis (yellow leaves with green veins) results from planting in neutral or alkaline soil; to correct, feed plant with chelated iron and amend soil with sphagnum peat moss and/or garden sulfur to adjust the pH.